 Helping Out Pets Everyday, the Rogue Valley Humane Society Way

 Our shelter and Thrift Store volunteers are on the job, every day, working alongside our staff.
-300 committed volunteers contributed over 4565 hours in 2018!
+Our committed volunteers contributed over 3,087 hours in 2021!

 The RVHS Senior Outreach & Visitation program performs wellness-checks to help our older community members keep and take care of their beloved pets.

 Kids naturally love animals and we give them new insights and skills through our summer Critter Camp and humane education programs.

 Our volunteers are on hand at the Grants Pass Growers’ Market from March through November.
 The booth features photos of our available pets, information about RVHS and always, good conversation about our four-legged companions.